Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Victory Records ship logo, which appeared on millions of records sold for sixpence in Woolworths in the late 1920s7 inch 78rpm records on the Victory Label rivalled the sound quality of Columbia, Broadcast and EMI, but at under half the price.
 Just sixpence in Woolworths in the late 1920s while rival stores were selling for one shilling and threepence

-From 1923 until 1926 Woolworth commissioned two suppliers, Crystallate and Vocalion, to make records for its stores.
+From 1923 until 1926 Woolworth commissioned two suppliers, Crystalate and Vocalion, to make records for its stores.
 The Managing Director, William Stephenson, believed that competition between the partners would keep the range fresh and ensure a good service.

 As the offer grew in popularity it became very lucrative for the suppliers, but both feared that Woolworth might drop them and move to a single partner.